|UEFA Cup winner in 1988|

 CM: Michael Ballack (Germany)

 Born in East Germany, Michael Ballack was the best German player of his generation. first made his name with Bayer Leverkusen, helping them to the Final of the Champions' League in 2002.
-On the same summer, he helped Germany reaching the Final of Japan/Korea 2002, but missing the Final game himself.
+On the same summer, he helped Germany reaching the Final of Japan/Korea 2002, but missing the Final game himself due to a suspension.
 He moved to Bayern Munich after the World Cup Finals.
 He also played for Chelsea before his retirement.
 He had 98 caps between 1999 and 2010.

 |Ballack against Real Madrid at the Champions' League Final|